 So you've picked up a seashell or two while on vacation at the beach.
 Many people do.
 After all, they make a nice inexpensive souvenir, right?
 You bet, except if they're not cleaned properly.
 There's nothing worse than unpacking your bags after a beach getaway and getting whacked in the face with that fishy ocean smell.
 A good cleaning is all that is needed to destroy any odors the seashells might have.
-Knowing how to properly clean your seashells will not only get rid of the odor, but you may find you have a nicer looking shell without any algae or barnacles covering it.
+Knowing how to clean your seashells properly will not only get rid of the smell, but you may find you have a nicer looking shell without any algae or barnacles covering it.

-The collection of live shells is prohibit in Florida without a proper license. live shells are shells that contain a living organism inside.
+The collection of live shells is prohibited in Florida without a proper license. live shells are shells that contain a living organism inside.
 "Dead" shell specimens, are empty inside and can be picked up freely.

 Cleaning Live Shells